 BMCC-CUNY highlights its Birthright AFRICA Scholars

 Five Borough of Manhattan Community College (BMCC) students from the City University of New York Black Male Initiative (CUNY BMI) traveled together to the Republic of Ghana for ten days in August 2017.
 Before leaving for Ghana, the students met with leaders and entrepreneurs who are part of the African diaspora in both New York and Washington, D.C. and visited cultural sites including The Africa Center in Harlem and the National Museum of African American History and Culture.
+The trip, co-sponsored by the CUNY Black Male Initiative (CUNY BMI) and Birthright AFRICA, was led by Shawn Best, University Associate Director of CUNY BMI, along with Birthright AFRICA’s Founder and Chief Umoja (Unity) Officer, Walla Elsheikh, and its Founding Fellow and Program Director, Ashley Johnson.
 Read article for reflections from Tredesha Howard and Kasson Mangin-Colon.